WayneCrawford/bruit-fm/index.md

 # BRUIT-FM

-This is the point of entry for the BRUIT-FM project.
+This is the point of entry for the BRUIT-FM project (project ANR-21-CE01-0031).
 You will find links to descriptions of the project parts and to project management pages.
 We will try to keep this site up-to-date with the "big-picture" items, whereas the project managment pages let you communicate, share documents and plan.
-There is an [overall project managment page](https://resana.numerique.gouv.fr/public/perimetre/consulter/121414) and a page for each work package.
-Subpackages can also have their own project managment page if need be
+There are project management pages for the [overall project](https://resana.numerique.gouv.fr/public/perimetre/consulter/121414) and for each work package.
+Subpackages can have their own project managment page if need be.

 ## The Project